 Automated Teller Machines (ATM)

-At Palomar Health Downtown Campus, the ATM is located on the lobby level near the public phones.
+At Palomar Medical Center Downtown Escondido, the ATM is located on the lobby level near the public phones.

 Cell Phone Usage